Contact Models in Robotics: a Comparative Analysis: Algorithmic variations of the contact problem

-\textbf{Cone Complementarity Problem.} An alternative approach consists in approximating the NCP problem in order to transform it into a more classical convex optimization problem.
-By relaxing the complementarity constraint from \eqref{eq:NCP}, one can obtain a Cone Complementarity Problem (CCP) \cite{anitescu2010iterative}:
+An alternative approach consists of approximating the NCP problem in order to transform it into a more classical convex optimization problem.
+By relaxing the complementarity constraint from \eqref{eq:NCP}, one can obtain a Cone Complementarity Problem (CCP) \cite{anitescu2006optimization}:

 If this relaxation preserves the Maximum Dissipation Principle (MDP) and the second-order friction cone, it loses the \textit{Signorini condition} \eqref{eq:signorini_cond}.
-Indeed, re-writing the complementarity of \eqref{eq:CCP} in the case of a sliding contacts yields:
+Indeed, re-writing the complementarity of \eqref{eq:CCP} yields: